hal-efecan/mavenist/content/blog/pug-life/pug-life.md

 Firstly if you thought this article was about pugs then im sorry to dissapoint
-- i stumbled upon this bad boy and it just spoke to me on many levels. maybe it the was the vacant look in his eyes that reminded me of sitting in design reviews or the equally painful monday trade meetings. what ever it was - it epitomized what it feels like to work in the emotionally draining but ultimatly fun world of fashion.
+- i stumbled upon this bad boy and it just spoke to me on many levels.
+Maybe it the was the vacant look in his eyes that reminded me of sitting in design reviews or the equally painful monday trade meetings. what ever it was - it epitomized what it feels like to work in the emotionally draining but ultimatly fun world of fashion.